mfem/web/src/gpu-tips-n-tricks.md

 ### Compile in debug mode when developping for devices:
 The memory manager performs checks that catches most of the missuses of the memory on host or device.
-If using device debug, if your code fails you can run gdb and set a breakpoint at mfem::mfem_error .
+If using device debug, if your code fails you can run gdb or lldb, and set a breakpoint at `mfem::mfem_error` .
 The code will break as soon as it reaches this point and then you can backtrace from here to see what went wrong and where.

 ### Forcing synchronization with the host or the device: